bioinfo-pf-curie/proteinfold/README.md

     --colabFoldDatabase   PATH      Path to the database required by ColabFold.
     --colabFoldHelp                 Display all the options available to run ColabFold.
 Use this option in combination with -profile singularity. colabFoldOptions      JSON      Prediction model options passed to ColabFold.
+    --fromMsas            PATH      Path to existing multiple sequence alignments (msas) to use for the 3D protein strcuture prediction.
+                                    Typically the path could be the results of the pipeline launcded with the --onlyMsas option.
     --launchAlphaFold               Launch AlphaFold.
     --launchColabFold               Launch ColabFold.
     --launchMassiveFold             Launch MassiveFold.
     --massiveFoldDatabase PATH      Path to the database required by MassiveFold.
     --massiveFoldHelp               Display all the options available to run MassiveFold.
 Use this option in combination with -profile singularity.
     massiveFoldOptions    JSON      Specific options for MassiveFold.
 As MassiveFold is an AlphaFold-like tool, standard AlphaFold options are passed using the --alphaFoldOptions option.
+    --onlyMsas                      When true, the pipeline will only generate the multiple sequence alignments (msas).
     --outDir              PATH      The output directory where the results will be saved --useGpu                        Run the prediction model on GPU.
 While AlphaFold and MassiveFold can run on CPU, ColabFold requires GPU only.